Automotive oddity website,

 By 1957 the design was changed gone was the rotating face crystal with red pointer the clock was set by depressing the button in the middle of the hands and turning.
 The fine adjusts screw came through the crystal in the center of the number 6.
 Also gone was any series identification with no reference to Chrysler Corporation, MoPar or any of the model lines.

 These could be purchased from Chrysler Corporation or directly from Benrus, the only difference was the small tag on the side of the units from Benrus.
-While still an 8-day clock the new unit now only carried 7 jewels.
-Chrysler 1957-58 and Desoto 1957-59 used (MoPar part #1819-809) (Benrus part # FA-CD-57) and Plymouth 1957-58 used (MoPar part #1819-810).
+While still an 8-day clock the new unit now only carried 7 jewels in the FA14 movement.
+The 1957-58 Chrylser and Desoto used (MoPar #1819-809) (Benrus part # FA-CD-57) and Plymouth 1957-58 used (MoPar #1819-810).
 The cost still remained at the $50.00 level so sales were not brisk.
 There still seems to be a good supply of the second generation clock movements (I would imagine that Benrus produced many more than were needed) but the mounting retainers are very difficult to find.
-I looked for 6 years before I found one for my car to replace the one the factory had put in but someone had removed before I got the car.
-And I was very lucky indeed as I found a N.O.S. unit.
+I often see people listing FA14 movements in the original shipping tin on Ebay and state that it just goes in your horn button, this is not correct.
 While Chrysler corp. was not the first to use the self-winding steering wheel clock it was the most successful with a six year run.
-Over the years I have been very lucky in that while searching for the clock for my car I have found 7 of the early style MoPar clocks at least one of each model except for the elusive Dodgematic!
+I make and sell the 1957 1958 Plymouth mounting bezel so I do buy the movements if you have one for sale.

 MAAR Oldsmobile Version

-Oldsmobile had offered a Swiss made MAAR unit that mounted below center on a specially designed steering wheel.
+Oldsmobile had offered a Swiss made MAAR unit that mounted below center on a specially designed steering wheel and a special horn ring.
 This was available from 1951-52 and operated much the same way as the early Benrus, with one major difference the winding mechanism on the Maar unit worked with forward and back movements also (acceleration and braking) along with rotation of the steering wheel.
 The winding mechanisms also had small plastic windows were the operation of the unit could be viewed.
-This caused the clock to be fairly large and a special turn signal arm was needed to clear the back of the unit when steering.
+This caused the clock to be fairly deep and a special turn signal arm was needed to clear the back of the unit when steering.
+Part of the steering wheel package was a dash mounted compass that went intothe hole were the dash clock was.
+I have more information available on the Oldsmobile Maar overflow page

 Other MAAR Applications

-The MAAR Company also made the steering wheel clock without the Oldsmobile logo! it just said "automatic car watch" this plain version was also available in a spoke mounted version the holder was designed to clamp onto the steering wheel and look like another spoke of a banjo steering wheel
+The MAAR Company also made the steering wheel watch without the Oldsmobile logo! it just said "automatic car watch" this plain version was available with a spoke mounted holder was designed to clamp onto the steering wheel and look like another spoke of a banjo steering wheel or just clamp onto any steering wheel.
+For additional information and images can be found on the Plain Maar overflow page

 Chevrolet MAAR

-MAAR even made one with the Chevrolet Bowtie on it, the "Chevrolet car watch" this would use the same gyroscopic winding mechanism as the Oldsmobile version.
-I have never seen one mounted in a steering wheel so I do not know if there was a special steering wheel or if it was spoke mounted.
+MAAR even made one with the Chevrolet Bowtie on it, the "Chevrolet car watch" I am not sure how many they made but I have seen three of them so far. they would use the same gyroscopic winding mechanism as the Oldsmobile version.
+I have never seen one mounted on a steering wheel so I do not know if there was a special steering wheel but I suspect it was spoke mounted or clamp mounted like the plain Maar.
+For additional information go to the Chevy Maar overflow page

-Thanks to KOBUS BELGIUM I know have pictures of a Volkswagen version of the steering wheel clock.
+Thanks to KOBUS BELGIUM I now have pictures of a Volkswagen version of the steering wheel clock.
 It uses the second-generation Benrus movement mounting in a special retainer to hold the mechanism securely in the center of the horn ring with o-rings while still allowing the pendulum to turn freely.
-I have been told that Benrus also offered the clocks for many other manufacturers, as I find more info I will add it here
+I have been told that Volkswagon never offered these from the factory and may have been an aftermarket offering only?
+For additional images and information go to the VW overflow page I have been told that Benrus also offered the clocks for many other manufacturers, as I find more info I will add it here I remember seeing an ad from the 50s that offered them for multiple applications so I will assume that Benrus made mountings for many cars?
+If anyone has additional information please send it to me.

 Chryslermatic